manhtai/manhtai.github.io/content/posts/bye-google-hi-apple.md

 I use Apple Photos Mac app to import photos from exported photos folders from Google, and then wait for it to sync up to iCloud.

+That's it!
+I've thought I could never live on the net without Google, turn out it's not that hard.